puppetlabs/kubectl-ran/README.md

 Limitations:
 - Volumes must be directories
-- Destination base name is currently ignored.
-Source will be copied into the dir name of the destination.
+- Source and destination basename for volumes must match.
+Source will be copied into the dirname of the destination.